bangnokia/pinker/README.md

 # pinker

-Tinker with your laravel (php) application, a low quality version of Tinkerwell app xD.
+Tinker with your laravel (php) application, a lite version of Tinkerwell app xD.
 It's can running on local or remote project (via SSH).

 - MacOS (currently).
 - Windows (not stable because i don't use Windows)